 - Reach targeted individuals for your business or career in two ways: directly or indirectly through your contacts.
 Expand your network through colleagues with a reach that you cannot develop by yourself.

 - Build visibility within your industry or profession by raising your profile.
-Go to every social and business gathering you possibly can.
+Go to every social and business gathering that you possibly can.

 - Build visibility within your community to assist your organization to develop a reputation as an employer of choice.
 This will help you recruit and retain great employees.
 Your community will look upon you as the face of your business.